 Actions and controls

-• Request and assess additional information where account activity is inconsistent with the customer profile, including receipt of welfare support, links to unidentified third parties, or rapid transactions.
+• request and assess additional information where account activity is inconsistent with the customer profile.
+This includes receipt of welfare support, links to unidentified third parties or rapid transactions.

 Scam indicators